-Adoption-related expenses - If you deducted adoption-related expenses on your federal Schedule A (Form 1040) and are claiming the adoption cost credit on your Long Form 540NR, enter the amount of the adoption cost credit claimed as a negative number on line 41.
+Adoption-Related Expenses - If you deducted adoption-related expenses on your federal Schedule A (Form 1040) and are claiming the adoption cost credit for the same amounts on your Form 540, enter the amount of the adoption cost credit claimed as a negative number on line 41.

-Mortgage interest credit - If you reduced your federal mortgage interest deduction by the amount of your mortgage interest credit (from federal Form 8396, Mortgage Interest Credit), increase your California itemized deductions by the same amount.
+Mortgage Interest Credit - If you reduced your federal mortgage interest deduction by the amount of your mortgage interest credit (from federal Form 8396, Mortgage Interest Credit), increase your California itemized deductions by the same amount.
 Enter the amount of your federal mortgage interest credit as a positive number on line 41.

-Nontaxable income expenses - If, on federal Schedule A (Form 1040), you claim expenses related to producing income taxed under federal law but not taxed by California, enter the amount as a negative number on line 41.
+Nontaxable Income Expenses - If, on federal Schedule A (Form 1040), you claim expenses related to producing income taxed under federal law but not taxed by California, enter the amount as a negative number on line 41.

-You may claim expenses related to producing income taxed by California law but not taxed under federal law by entering the amount as a positive number on
+You may claim expenses related to producing income taxed by California law but not taxed under federal law by entering the amount as a positive number

-Employee business expense - If you completed federal Form 2106 or Form 2106-EZ, prepare a second set of forms reflecting your employee business expense using California amounts (i.e., following California law).
+Employee Business Expense - If you completed federal Form 2106 or Form 2106-EZ, prepare a second set of forms reflecting your employee business expense using California amounts (i.e., following California law).
 Generally, California law conforms with federal law and no adjustment is needed.
 However, differences occur when: